-- The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff.
-However, improvements should be made to the Control of Substances Hazardous to Health file. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had information governance arrangements.
+- The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance. - Some appropriate life-saving equipment was not available. - The provider had systems to help them manage risk to patients and staff.
+However, improvements should be made to the Control of Substances Hazardous to Health file. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider should make improvements to the clinical fridge monitoring arrangements. - The provider had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The provider should make improvements to the monitoring of outgoing referrals. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had information governance arrangements.